 News from a wargamer with a special interest in the military history of the Balkans.
 It mainly covers my current reading and wargaming projects.
 For more detail you can visit the web sites I edit - Balkan Military History and Glasgow & District Wargaming Society.
-I hope you find it helpful and entertaining.
+Or follow me on Twitter @Balkan_Dave

 Saturday, 16 January 2016